How to Bring Out the Best of Your Home

 FIND (OR CREATE) A ROOM’S FOCAL POINT

-Many rooms have a ready-made focal point already in place, such as a fireplace or a beautiful view through a window.
-If your room doesn’t have a built-in focal point, then you can create one by strategically placing art, or with the furniture arrangement, or by adding pops of colors and so on.
+Every room needs a visual anchor—something that draws the eye in and gives the space a sense of purpose.
+Sometimes that’s an obvious architectural feature, like a fireplace or a large window.
+But if your room doesn’t have a natural focal point, don’t worry—you can easily create one with art, furniture, or even lighting.
 In fact, I wrote a whole blog post about focal points and you can find it by clicking right HERE.

 One of our bedrooms is a good example of a room where there really wasn’t a good focal point, so we needed to create one.
 Yes, the bay window is a nice feature, but it really doesn’t draw your eye like a focal point should.
 My solution was to add board and batten to the large wall where the bed resides.
 It makes quite the statement!